jlangch/venice/doc/readme/profiling.md

 ## Benchmarks with JMH

-Venice benchmarks are done using [JMH](http://openjdk.java.net/projects/code-tools/jmh/) (the Java Microbenchmark Harness).
-This has been added to the JDK starting with JDK 12; for earlier versions, the dependencies have to be added explicitly.
+The most accurate benchmarks can be done using [JMH](http://openjdk.java.net/projects/code-tools/jmh/) (the Java Microbenchmark Harness).
+JMH has been added to the JDK starting with JDK 12; for earlier versions, the dependencies have to be added explicitly.

-The benchmark did run on a 2017 MacBook Pro (Core i7 2.8 GHz).

 **Results Java 8 Server VM:**